 We employ a unionized work force in our sawmilling and power generation operations in Canada.
 In 2014, we completed new, five-year collective labour agreements with the USW at our FSJ Mill and Mackenzie operations, respectively.
-The agreements have retroactive effect to July 1, 2013 and expire on June 30, 2018.
-Any failure to negotiate acceptable agreements with the USW for either the FSJ Mill or our Mackenzie operations upon the expiry of the current agreements may result in a strike or work stoppage by the affected employees that could result in lost production and sales, higher costs or supply constraints that could have a material adverse effect on our business.
+The agreements expired on June 30, 2018 and have not been renewed as negotiations remain ongoing.
+Any failure to negotiate acceptable agreements with the USW for either the FSJ Mill or our Mackenzie operations may result in a strike or work stoppage by the affected employees that could result in lost production and sales, higher costs or supply constraints that could have a material adverse effect on our business.
 The registration or renewal of the collective agreements or the outcome of wage negotiations could result in higher wages or benefits paid to union members.
 Accordingly, we could experience a significant disruption to our operations or higher ongoing labour costs, which could have a material adverse effect on our business, financial condition, results of operations or cash flow.

-Our work force at the El Dorado Mill is not unionized.
+Our work force at the El Dorado, Cross City and Glenwood mills are not unionized.